 There have been several high-profile cases solved through the help of computer forensic evidence.
 Perhaps the most famous of these cases is the one involving the lethal prescriptions of

 Almost a decade earlier, US firm Enron declared bankruptcy and left hundreds of employees jobless.
 Some executives, however, appeared to have benefited from the collapse of the company.
 The US Congress investigated the Enron bankruptcy after allegations of corporate misconduct emerged.
 Much of the investigation of the US Congress relied on computer files and analysis involving computer forensics.
 In fact, a special force was tasked to search through the computers of Enron employees using computer forensic analysis or big data forensics.

 There are many other cases wherein digital footprint led authorities to identify the criminals and bring them to justice.

 Binary Forensics – Digital Forensic Experts

-Computer forensic techniques will continue to become more advanced in the next few years.
+Computer and other digital investigation techniques will continue to become more advanced in the next few years.
 It will further become an integral part in investigations and resolution of cases.

 One of the best firms offering computer forensic evidence services impartially for both Prosecution and Defence Instruction is Binary Forensics – Digital Forensic Experts, the parent company of Lost Memories Data Recovery UK.
-The firm provides digital forensic expert witness services to parties in need of digital evidence, we cover all areas of computer forensics.
+The firm provides digital forensic expert witness services to parties in need of digital evidence, we cover all areas of digital based evidence.

 Binary Forensics-Digital Forensics offers examination and retrieval of data from mobile phones, tablets, computers, and other digital devices.
 It can also give computer forensics, cell site analysis, drone forensics, and even more advanced approaches such as facial recognition, digital image analysis, communication analysis, and game console forensics, among others.